 My parents were a blend of structured and unstructured in their approach to learning, and some of my fondest memories are of me spending time with my Dad, and having him explain to me various activities, that perhaps other adults would have thought I was too small to understand.
 As the second youngest of 12, I assume now he treated me this way because he was treated this way( he died 21 years ago).
 I feel very blessed to have had this experience and to have been able to bring an experimental multi-generational sense of learning to family, that I now realise was routed in spending time with my Dad.

-When we started home educating, DD23, had been to a Steiner school and the creativity and the practical side, and the screen minimisation (both DH and I were in favour of this, both of us had computers young, and DH works as software engineer) and in our early years I was very much trying to replicate Steiner at home.
+When we started home educating, Willow who's 23, had been to a Steiner school and the creativity and the practical side, and the screen minimisation (both Damien and I were in favour of this, both of us had computers young, and Damien works as software engineer) and in our early years I was very much trying to replicate Steiner at home.
 I did quite a bit of reading on it, including reading some of Steiner's takes on education.
 At this stage now, in my 18th year, I feel this background continues to serve me in how I approach education with my children, as I have this understanding to fall back on, when I am wondering how my children are progressing in life.
 The main tenants, I find particularly useful are knowing that children in the first seven years tend to imitation, from 7-14 they tend to imagination, and from 14-21 they tend to inspiration.

 In practise what this looks like is children under 7 copying everything they see and hear, try to use their vision of the world and what interests them to create the sort of people that they wish to become.
 For children 7-14, the imagination stage can be creating anything- stories, game, drawings, etc. 14-21 year olds, need guidance through mentorship, inspiring people and stories, and initiation to start to bring themselves into maturity.